-Lutz Kämmerer, Daniel Potts, Fabian Taubert September 10, 2021
+Lutz Kämmerer, Daniel Potts, Fabian Taubert[‡]

+March 10, 2022

-We develop an efficient, non-intrusive, adaptive algorithm for the solution of elliptic partial differential equations with random coefficients.
-The sparse Fast Fourier Transform (sFFT) detects the most important frequencies in a given search domain and therefore adaptively generates a suitable Fourier basis corresponding to the approximately largest Fourier coefficients of the function.
-Our uniform sFFT (usFFT) does this w.r.t. the stochastic domain simultaneously for every node of a finite element mesh in the spatial domain and creates a suitable approximation space for all spatial nodes by joining the detected frequency sets.
-This strategy allows for a faster and more efficient computation, than just using other algorithms, like for example the sFFT, for each node separately.
-We then test the usFFT for different examples using periodic, affine and lognormal random coefficients in the PDE problems.
-The results are significantly better than when using given standard frequency sets and the algorithm does not require any a priori information about the solution.
+We develop the uniform sparse Fast Fourier Transform (usFFT), an efficient, nonintrusive, adaptive algorithm for the solution of elliptic partial differential equations with random coefficients.
+The algorithm is an adaption of the sparse Fast Fourier Transform (sFFT), a dimension-incremental algorithm, which tries to detect the most important frequencies in a given search domain and therefore adaptively generates a suitable Fourier basis corresponding to the approximately largest Fourier coefficients of the function.
+The usFFT does this w.r.t. the stochastic domain of the PDE simultaneously for multiple fixed spatial nodes, e.g., nodes of a finite element mesh.
+The key idea of joining the detected frequency sets in each dimension increment results in a Fourier approximation space, which fits uniformly for all these spatial nodes.
+This strategy allows for a faster and more efficient computation, than just using other algorithms, e.g., the sFFT for each spatial node separately.
+We test the usFFT for different examples using periodic, affine and lognormal random coefficients in the PDE problems.

-Key words. partial differential equation with random coefficient, stochastic differential equation, sparse fast Fourier transform, sparse FFT, lattice rule, periodization, uncertainty quantification, high dimensional trigonometric approximation
+Keywords and phrases : partial differential equation with random coefficient, stochastic differential equation, sparse fast Fourier transform, sparse FFT, lattice rule, periodization, uncertainty quantification, high dimensional trigonometric approximation

-AMS subject classifications.
-35C09, 35R60, 42B05, 42B37, 60-08, 65C20, 65C30, 65D15, 65T40, 65T50
+2020 AMS Mathematics Subject Classification : 35C09, 35R60, 42B05, 42B37, 60-08, 65C20, 65C30, 65D15, 65T40, 65T50

-1 Introduction
+1. Introduction